btholt/intermediate-react-v6/lessons/03-rscs-without-a-framework/A-intro-to-react-server-components.md

+---
+description: >-
+  In the Intermediate React v6 course by Brian Holt from Frontend Masters, explore the concept of React Server Components (RSCs) and their role in rendering components on the server for improved performance and security.
+  Learn how RSCs differ from server-side rendering and how to implement them using frameworks like Next.js.
+The course also involves building a messaging app to practice hand-coding with RSCs.
+keywords:
+  - React
+  - Frontend Masters
+  - Brian Holt
+  - server components
+  - Next.js
+  - web development
+  - RSC
+---
 We've talked about client-side React apps (no server), static site generation apps (server runs only at compile time), and server-side rendered app (server renders initial page but then client does the rest).
 Now we're going to talk about react server components which involves the server even more.

 ## What are RSCs?